Counting integral points on symmetric varieties with applications to arithmetic statistics: Introduction

 Shankar was supported by an NSERC discovery grant and a Sloan fellowship.
 Siad was supported by a QEII/Steve Halperin GSST from the University of Toronto, a Postdoctoral Fellowship from the NSERC, Princeton University, the Institute for Advanced Study, and NSF Grant No.~DMS-1926686.
 Swaminathan was supported by the NSF, under the Graduate Research Fellowship as well as Award No.~2202839.

 We are very grateful to Iman Setayesh for many helpful conversations, and in particular for helping us understand many of the key ideas behind the work of Eskin--McMullen.
-It is a pleasure to thank Manjul Bhargava for many helpful discussions and for sharing class group data for these thin families; Table~\ref{fig-tabs} was generated by adapting code originally written by him.
-We thank Hee Oh immensely for explaining how her joint work with Benoist~\cite{MR3025156} immediately implies Theorem~\ref{main effective counting}, simplifying our previous proof.
+It is a pleasure to thank Manjul Bhargava for many helpful discussions and for sharing class group data for many thin families, and sharing his code used to compute the class groups and their averages; We thank Hee Oh immensely for explaining how her joint work with Benoist~\cite{MR3025156} immediately implies Theorem~\ref{main effective counting}, simplifying our previous proof.
 We are grateful to Manjul Bhargava, Hee Oh, Akshay Venkatesh, and Melanie Matchett Wood for providing us with numerous helpful comments and suggestions on earlier drafts of this paper, as well as for suggesting further lines of inquiry.
-We also have the pleasure of thanking Levent Alp\"{o}ge, Wei Ho, Pouya Honaryar, Aaron Landesman, Lillian Pierce, Peter Sarnak, James Tao, Yuri Tschinkel, and \mbox{Jacob Tsimerman for useful discussions.}
+We thank the anonymous referee for their detailed study of our paper and for providing us with insightful comments and feedback.
+We also have the pleasure of thanking Levent Alp\"{o}ge, Wei Ho, Pouya Honaryar, Aaron Landesman, Lillian Pierce, Peter Sarnak, James Tao, Yuri Tschinkel, and Jacob Tsimerman for useful discussions.
+Finally, we thank the Program in Applied and Computational Mathematics (PACM) for the use of their CPUs to generate our data.